Last updated: 180808…,210211

 |18||+8%||+15% Open Locks, +5% Find Traps, +10% Move Silently, +10% Hide in Shadows|

-A thief wearing no armor gains a +5% Heist Modifier (from the associated +10% Move Silently, +5% Hide in Shadows, +10% Climb Walls, which could affect adjustments from other sources).
-However, the thief is now at greater risk in any encounters, as they’re no longer wearing armor!
+A thief wearing no armor gains a +5% Heist Modifier (from the associated Unearthed Arcana: +10% Move Silently, +5% Hide in Shadows, +10% Climb Walls, which could affect adjustments from other sources).
+However, the thief is now at greater risk in any encounters if things go wrong, as they’re no longer wearing armor!

 The thief can increase their chance of success, and make the fencing of stolen goods easier, as a member of the Thieves’ Guild, for a percentage to the Thieves’ Guild.
 The initiation fee for the Thieves’ Guild costs 1,000 gp (± 500 based on city size, ±500 based on approved theft difficulty).
 A Thieves’ Guild will require a 15% cut of any crimes committed.
 Membership in the Thieves’ Guild increases the chance of any success by 5d4%.

-There is a 20% chance that the Thieves’ Guild will detect the crime if the thief is not a member.
+There is a 20% chance that the Thieves’ Guild will become aware of the crime if the thief is not a member.

 - The thief decides the Heist Category: Simple, Difficult, Extraordinary